nickbclifford/Ohm/components.md

 # Components
 This is a list of all (currently implemented) components that are usable in an Ohm circuit.

+## Notes
+Because of input restrictions, complex numbers are represented as an array in the form `[real, imaginary]`.

 ## Single character

 |Component|Action|Description|